Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options

 Floaters

 RVO can sometimes cause floaters, which are small, dark specks or shapes that appear to float across your field of vision.
-Floaters are usually harmless, but they can be a sign of a more serious condition, so it's important to get them checked out by our optometrist.
+Floaters are usually harmless, but they can be a sign of a more serious condition, so it's important to get them checked out by your optometrist.

 Understanding the Root Causes of Retinal Vein Occlusion or Eye Stroke